 The following tips may help in umbilical stump care (4).

-• Let the stump fall off its own: Pulling the stump is not recommended since this may increase bleeding or infection risk.
+- Let the stump fall off its own: Pulling the stump is not recommended since this may increase bleeding or the risk of umbilical cord infection.

 Below are some don’ts to remember during umbilical cord care: